jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 Let's compare that to what we actually see in the scope measurement of the injector pulse width:

 ![](images/dme_fuel_calculation/afm_scope_trace_3.png)

 At around 1980us, it's pretty close to what we expected.
 Of course we can't expect it to be exact - I used an approximately for the dead time - but this is certainly in the neighborhood of what we should expect.

+Now you should have a pretty good understanding of the role that the airflow meter plays in the whole system, and how fuel is metered out.

+There remains the fuel maps to explore, along with closed loop correction and a few fuel related parts.
+For now I just want to point out that even though some of the fuel maps only use a single axis (rpm), you can see from this that air flow always plays the same basic role.